sunita321/GifTastic/README.md

   * If the player runs out of time, the player is told time's up and the correct answer is displayed.
 Wait a few seconds, then the next question shown.
   * If the player chooses the wrong answer, the player told they selected the wrong option and then the correct answer is displayed.
 Wait a few seconds, then the next question is shown.

-* On the final screen, the number of correct answers, incorrect answers, and an option to restart the game is shown. (without reloading the page).
+* On the final screen, the number of correct answers, incorrect answers, and an option to restart the game is shown (without reloading the page).